OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 b) Include the token (i.e., HMAC+timestamp) in a hidden field for forms and in the request-header/parameter for AJAX requests
 c) Validating the token
    When the request is received at the server, re-generate the token with same key K (parameters are sessionID from the request and timestamp in the received token).
 If the HMAC in the received token and the one generated in this step match, verify if timestamp received is less than defined token expiry time.
 If both of them are success, then request is treated as legitimate and can be allowed.
 If not, we block the request and log the attack for incident response purposes.

-Key rotation concept explained in encryption based token protection applies to this as well.

 ## Auto CSRF Mitigation Techniques

 Though the technique of mitigating tokens is widely used (stateful with synchronizer token and stateless with encrypted/HMAC token), the major problem associated with these techniques is the human tendency to forget things at times.
 If a developer forgets to add the token to any state changing operation, they are making the application vulnerable to CSRF.
 To avoid this, you can try to automate the process of adding tokens to CSRF vulnerable resources (mentioned earlier in this document).
 You can achieve this by doing the following: